-Figure 24 - Curb extension in Spokane establishes effective radius
+Figure 20 - Curb extension in Spokane establishes effective radius

 Curb radius determines turning speed.
-Use corner radius to keep turning speeds as low as possible while allowing the design vehicle to turn.
+Use corner radius to keep turning speeds low while allowing the design vehicle to turn.

 For bus bulbs, a bulb for a single bus measures 30' long, allowing both doors to open on the bulb, and measures 6-8' wide.
 On heavy ridership routes where more than one articulated bus platforms several times per day, the bulb measures up to 140' in length.
-The return angle will be 45 degrees.
+The return angle will be

+45 degrees.
 If the route requires buses to turn right after stopping at a bulb, ensure actual and effective radius meets appropriate bus turning templates.

-3.10-4 Design Vehicle
+3.10-2 Design Vehicle